DataDriven 75: 90 Days of Data Engineer Interview Data

 The interview equivalent is the candidate who refuses to talk until they have the whole answer.

-Four shapes show up in the data engineer interview pass-rate data
+Four shapes show up in the DE pass-rate data

 Only about a third of the 6,538 have spent meaningful time across all four domains, so the analysis below restricts to that group.
 Plot their pass rates and four rough shapes appear.
-The shapes overlap at the edges and a long tail does not fit any of them, but if you have spent time in the data engineering field you will recognize all four.
+The shapes overlap at the edges and a long tail does not fit any of them, but anyone with time in the field will recognize all four.

 The Analytics Engineer